fiinix/fiinix.github.io/_posts/2015/september/2015-09-17-a-finn-in-the-forest-part-ii.md

 layout: post
 title: "A Finn in the Forest, Part II"
 date: 2015-09-24 T 21:15 UTC
-tags : [Camping, "Web in the Woods", Conference, Pictures, Accessibility]
+tags : ["Web in the Woods", Conferences, Pictures, Accessibility]
-category: personal
+category: Industry
 excerpt: "In which I return from the forest to talk about my experiences at Web in the Woods, the conference with a campfire."
 color: "#2E8B57"
 color2: "#F79337"